Thinkwise/docs/docs/iam_admin/users.md

 title: Users
 ---

-The *Users* screen contains an overview of all users and user related information, like group memberships, effective rights and session logs.
+The *Users* screen contains an overview of all users and user-related information, such as group memberships, effective rights and session logs.
 To grant a user access to a Thinkwise application, the user needs to be added to the Intelligent Application Manager first.

 ## Add users